wcarc-on/wcarc-site/minutes/minutes202201.md

 The Director was absent.

 ### President's Report
 - The Quebec QSO party has been announced and will take place on April 17.
-The topic will be covered by Georges-André-(VE2VAB) at the February meeting.
+The topic will be covered by Georges-André (VE2VAB) at the February meeting.

 ### Speaker
 Michael VE3TKI (Ontario Incoming QSL Bureau manager) on the IARU and QSL Bureau System.